usnistgov/core_main_app/README.rst

 First, install and configure the package.
 See the `django-simple-history <https://django-simple-history.readthedocs.io/en/latest/quick_start.html>`_ documentation.

-Then, set the `DJANGO_HISTORY_MODELS` setting with a list of models to track.
+Then, set the `DJANGO_SIMPLE_HISTORY_MODELS` setting with a list of models to track.
 At the moment, this feature is only available for the `Data` model.

 .. code:: python